 The effect of environmental surfaces on the form of reduced uranium is currently not accounted for in computational models.
 This study used state-of-the-art spectroscopy techniques to provide the molecular-level information needed for accurate prediction of uranium transport in subsurface environments.

-Uranium mobility in the subsurface depends strongly on its oxidation state, with U(IV) being significantly less soluble than U(VI).
-However, solubility also depends on the contaminant’s molecular form, which can be affected by adsorption to the surface of minerals, bacterial membranes, and other constituents in the surrounding environment.
-Researchers examined the ability of montmorillonite clay minerals to adsorb U(IV) resulting from the reduction of U(VI) and compared it to that of iron and titanium oxide surfaces.
-The valence and molecular structure of U was tracked by synchrotron x-ray absorption spectroscopy.
-Findings showed that at low clay surface:U ratios, the reduction of U(VI) in the presence of SYn-1 montmorillonite leads to the formation of the mineral uraninite (UO2).
-However, at high clay surface:U ratios (more typical of environmental conditions), a significant fraction of the resulting U(IV) is present as adsorbed U(IV) ions (up to 50% of total U).
+The mobility of uranium in the subsurface depends strongly on its oxidation state, with U(IV) being significantly less soluble than U(VI).
+However, solubility also depends on the molecular form of the contaminant, which can be affected by adsorption to the surface of minerals, bacterial membranes and other constituents in the surrounding environment.
+A team of scientists led by Argonne National Laboratory examined the ability of montmorillonite clay minerals to adsorb U(IV) resulting from the reduction of U(VI), and compared it to that of iron and titanium oxide surfaces.
+The valence and molecular structure of uranium was tracked by synchrotron X-ray absorption spectroscopy.
+The team found that at low clay surface:U ratios the reduction of U(VI) in the presence of SYn-1 montmorillonite leads to the formation of the mineral uraninite (UO2).
+However, at high clay surface:U ratios (more typical of environmental conditions) a significant fraction of the resulting U(IV) is present as adsorbed U(IV) ions (up to 50% of total U).
 The threshold U(IV) surface coverage above which uraninite formation begins was determined to be significantly lower for montmorillonite than for iron or titanium oxides, suggesting that metal oxides may play a more important role than clay minerals in stabilizing the nonuraninite species observed in natural sediments.